tomjoht/tomjoht.github.io/_restapicourse/docapis_flickr_example.md

 <img src="{{ "/images/restapicourse/flickrcolorgallerydemo-550x190.png" | prepend: site.baseurl }}" alt="Flickr gallery demo" />

-<h2>Code explanation</h2>
+## Code explanation

+{{note}}Note that this code uses JavaScript logic that is usually beyond the need to include in documentation.
+However, if it was a common scenario to embed a gallery of images on a web page, this kind of code and explanation would be helpful.{{end}}

 * In this code, the [ajax method](http://api.jquery.com/jquery.ajax/) from jQuery gets the JSON payload.
 The payload is assigned to the `data` argument and then logged to the console.
 * The data object contains an object called `photos`, which contains an array called `photo`.
 The `title` field is a property in the photo object.
 The `title` is accessed through this dot notation: `data.photos.photo[0].title`.
 * To get each item in the object, jQuery's [each method](http://api.jquery.com/jquery.each/) loops through an object's properties.
-* By the way, the jQuery `each` method is commonly used for looping through results to get values.
+Note that jQuery `each` method is commonly used for looping through results to get values.
 Here's how it works.
 For the first argument (`data.photos.photo`), you identify the object that you want to access.
 * For the `function( i, gp )` arguments, you list an index and value.
 You can use any names you want here. `gp` becomes a variable that refers to the `data.photos.photo` object you're looping through. `i` refers to the starting point through the object.
 (You don't actually need to refer to `i` beyond the mention here unless you want to begin the loop at a certain point.)
 * To access the properties in the JSON object, we use `gp.farm` instead of `data.photos.photo[0].farm`, because `gp` is an object reference to `data.photos.photo`.
 * After the `each` function iterates through the response, I added some variables make it easier to work with these components (using `serverId` instead of `gp.server`, etc.).
 And a `console.log` message checks to ensure we're getting values for each of the elements we need: